ehmicky/autoserver/docs/crud.md

 }
 ```

-To retrieve only one model, specify the model `id`, e.g.:
+To retrieve only one model, specify the model `id`.

 ```HTTP
 GET /rest/users/1